Captive attractions: Japan's bear parks under scrutiny

 Georgina Groves, the co-founder and former executive director of Wild Welfare, has visited five Japanese bear parks to conduct welfare audits.

-“The concern is obvious – the immense welfare suffering going on in these parks because they are incredibly unnatural.
-They are essentially bear pits,” said Groves.
+“The concern is obvious –- the immense welfare suffering going on in these parks because they are incredibly unnatural.
+They are essentially bear pits,” she says.

 Visitors can purchase kibble from nearby vending machines to throw to the bears.

 “They were all just begging, trying to entice us to throw food at them.
-Some were praying, clapping, and others were waving with their paws in the air,” said Bakewell.
+Some were praying, clapping, and others were waving with their paws in the air.”

 This situation not only perpetuates aggression among the bears, who often fight over food, but also leads to severe psychological stress and physical health problems.
-The kibble provides minimal nutrients and can result in adverse health conditions.
+The kibble provides minimal nutrients and can result in adverse health conditions, Groves says.

 Heath Leary at the bear park.
 Photo: Ruby Alexander